Misti

-Misti is a dormant volcano located in the Andes mountains of southern Peru, rising above Peru's second-largest city, Arequipa.
-It is a conical volcano with two summit craters, one nested within the other.
-The inner crater contains a lava structure (either a volcanic plug or a lava dome) with active vents that emit volcanic gases.
-The summit of the volcano lies on the margin of the outer crater at 5822 m above sea level.
-Snow covers the summit but does not persist; there are no glaciers.
-The upper slopes of the volcano are barren, while the lower slopes are covered by bush vegetation.
+Misti is a volcano in the southern Peruvian Andes, rising above Arequipa, Peru's second-largest city.
+It has a steep conical profile and two nested summit craters.
+The inner crater contains an active lava plug or dome, pierced by vents that emit volcanic gases.
+The summit reaches 5822 m above sea level, on the rim of the outer crater.
+Snow covers the summit but does not persist, and there are no glaciers.
+The upper slopes are largely barren, while lower elevations support scrub and other bushy vegetation.

-The volcano developed over four different stages.
-During each stage, lava flows and lava domes built up a mountain, whose summit then collapsed to form a bowl-shaped depression.
-The volcano is part of a volcano group with Chachani to the northwest and Pichu Pichu to the southeast, which developed on top of the debris of other volcanoes.
-Numerous intense explosive eruptions took place during the last 50,000 years and covered the surrounding terrain with tephra (rocks fragmented by volcanic eruptions).
-The last two significant eruptions were 2,000 years ago and in 1440–1470 AD; since then, phases of increased fumarolic (Note: Vents that release hot gases.) activity have sometimes been mistaken for eruptions.
+The volcano grew in four stages.
+Each stage built the mountain with lava flows and domes, then ended with a summit collapse that formed a bowl-shaped depression.
+Misti forms a local volcanic group with Chachani to the northwest and Pichu Pichu to the southeast, built on debris from older volcanoes.
+Over the past 50,000 years, numerous intense explosive eruptions have covered the surrounding terrain with tephra (rocks fragmented by volcanic eruptions).
+The last two significant eruptions were 2,000 years ago and in 1440–1470 AD; since then, periods of increased gas release have sometimes been mistaken for eruptions.

-Misti is one of the most dangerous volcanoes in the world, as it lies less than 20 km from Arequipa.
+Misti is considered one of the most dangerous volcanoes in the world, as it lies only 12 km from Arequipa.
 The city's population exceeds one million people and its northeastern suburbs have expanded onto the slopes of the volcano.
-The narrow valleys on western and southern flanks are particularly threatening, as mudflows and flows consisting of hot volcanic debris could be channelled into the urban area and into important infrastructure, like hydropower plants.
+Narrow valleys on its western and southern flanks pose particular threats, as mudflows and fast-moving flows of hot volcanic debris could be channelled into the urban area and into important infrastructure, like hydropower plants.
 Even moderate eruptions can deposit volcanic ash and tephra over most of the city.
 Until 2005, there was little awareness or monitoring of the volcano.
-Since then, the Peruvian Geological, Mining and Metallurgical Institute (INGEMMET) has set up a volcano observatory in Arequipa, and run public awareness campaigns on the dangers of renewed eruptions and published a hazard map.
-The Inca viewed the volcano as a threat and during the 1440–1470 eruption offered human sacrifices (capacocha) on the summit of Misti and neighbouring mountains to placate the volcano; the mummies on Misti are the largest Inca human sacrifice known.
+Since then, the Peruvian Geological, Mining and Metallurgical Institute (INGEMMET) has established a volcano observatory in Arequipa, runs public-awareness campaigns, and has published hazard maps.
+The Inca viewed the volcano as a threat and during the 1440–1470 eruption offered human sacrifices (capacocha) on Misti and neighbouring mountains to placate the volcano; the mummies on Misti form the largest known Inca human sacrifice.